 To not complain is a virtue that honestly I feel lack terribly.
 The opposite is true however with Mr.K.
 So, the last thing I wanted to do is throw an excuse with my lack of experience in cooking with it.
 Instead, I started devising delicious plans in my mind.

-This has been a favorite of ours for as long as I can remember.
+This recipe has been a favorite of ours for as long as I can remember.
 So, I played around with this safe recipe featuring Thondekai and whole cashews as the main characters.
 It surprised me like a bollywood small budget super hit movie cast with debutante hero and heroine, as if it was beginner’s luck!

 Each morsel is a sensory roller coaster – curvy whole golden cashews beautifully contrasting the crunchy slender Tindora quarters smothered in a masala paste of fiery red chillies and pungent raw mustard seeds mellowed by the sweetness of freshly grated coconut, spiked with the tartness of tamarind, resplendent with shades of yellow from the turmeric and ground mustard and their earthy scents complementing each other like a lovelorn young couple.